evanwill/refine-with-grel/content/controls/3-loops.md

 `forEachIndex(expressionArray, i, v, expression)` works in the same way, but adds the `i` which will be the index number for the individual item in the array as you loop through.

+### Example Flowchart

+Let's visualize using this simple forEach: starting from an multi-valued cell like "one;two;three", create an array, assign each item to the variable, apply the expression, then rejoin, `forEach(value.split(';'), v, v + ' potato').join(';')`.

+{% include figure.html img="foreach.svg" alt="" %}

 ## forRange

 Rather than iterating over an array, forRange steps through a series of numbers set by you, binding each step to a variable which is used in an expression.
 The results are output in a new array.
+The expression looks like:

 `forRange(numberFrom, numberTo, numberStep, v, expression)`